-In refineries, high octane products are desired since they are used to produce premium gasoline.
-This production is a highly hazardous operation which requires strict adherence to safety standards (IECEx) and constant monitoring of key process parameters, such as the octane number (ON).
-Providing dependable process data in a timely manner means that downstream process units (catalytic reformer) can be optimized quickly to increase profits while lowering operational costs.
+In refineries, high-octane products are desired since they are used to produce premium gasoline.
+This production is a highly hazardous operation which requires strict adherence to safety standards (IECEx) and constant monitoring of key process parameters such as the octane number (ON).
+By providing dependable process data in a timely manner, downstream process units (catalytic reformer) can be optimized quickly, increasing profits while lowering operational costs.

-This Process Application Note presents a way to closely monitor in «real-time» the octane number in fuels via near-infrared spectroscopy (NIRS) technology, which fits well within the international standards (American Society for Testing Materials «ASTM»).
-Online analysis of the octane number ensures simple, fast, and reliable results, allowing quick adjustments to the process for better quality products leading to higher profitability.
+This Process Application Note presents a way to closely monitor the octane number in fuels in «real-time».
+Near-infrared spectroscopy (NIRS) technology, which fits well within the international standards (American Society for Testing Materials «ASTM»), makes this possible.
+This technique offers simple, fast, and reliable online analysis of the octane number, allowing quick adjustments to the process for a better-quality product and higher profitability.

-The octane number is a key parameter measured in the petrochemical refining process which indicates the performance of commercial fuels (e.g. gasoline and jet fuels).
+The octane number (ON) is a key parameter measured in the petrochemical refining process which indicates the performance of commercial fuels (e.g., gasoline and jet fuels).
 It determines the tendency of the fuel to resist auto-igniting in the engine during combustion (knock resistance).

-In refineries, high octane products are desired in order to produce premium gasoline.
-The refining process which produces high octane products is called catalytic reforming (Figure 1).
 Catalytic reforming converts heavy naphtha (a paraffin mixture with low octane rating) into a high-octane liquid product called «reformate» (a mixture of aromatics and iso-paraffins C7 to C10).
-Therefore, catalytic reforming has a significant impact on the profitability of a refinery.
+Therefore, catalytic reforming has a significant impact on the refinery profitability.

 |ASTM Accuracy||± 0.9 (RON 103)||± 1.2 (MON 96)|